yashasvisingh14/E-commerce-Tableau-Dashboard/README.md

 ## Brief Overview of the Project
 For this project, I have used an [E-commerce](https://www.kaggle.com/prachi13/customer-analytics) dataset from Kaggle.
 The aim is to develop a Tableau Dashboard that will provide key insights into customer behavior and product shipment data.
 ## Dataset
-The dataset contains 10999 observations and 12 variables.
+The dataset contains 10999 observations and 12 variables.\
-The data contains the following variables: </br>
+The data contains the following variables: \
 * ID: ID Number of Customers
 * Warehouse block: Blocks such as A,B,C,D,E
 * Mode of shipment: Ship, Flight and Road